Skip to main content

 • SAML Single Sign-On

-Defined Scenarios
+Defined scenarios

 Use the following scenarios to be able to validate whether the model of the requirements is correct.